xcore/sc_i2c/doc/api-simple.rst

 =======

 An example program is shown below.
-An input port and a clock block must be declared.
-Neither should be configured:
+Two unbuffered undirectional ports must be declared.
+Neither should be configured .In this example, the SCL is connected to the lowest bit of port 4C, and SDA is connected to port 1G:

 .. literalinclude:: app_i2c_simple_demo/src/main.xc
   :start-after: //::declaration
   :end-before: //::

+The main program calls ``_read_reg`` and ``_write_reg`` as appropriate:

 .. literalinclude:: app_i2c_simple_demo/src/main.xc
   :start-after: //::main program